renoki-co/jetstream-cashier-billing-portal/README.md

 [![Monthly Downloads](https://poser.pugx.org/renoki-co/jetstream-cashier-billing-portal/d/monthly)](https://packagist.org/packages/renoki-co/jetstream-cashier-billing-portal)
 [![License](https://poser.pugx.org/renoki-co/jetstream-cashier-billing-portal/license)](https://packagist.org/packages/renoki-co/jetstream-cashier-billing-portal)

-Jetstream Cashier Billing Portal is a simple Spark alternative written for Laravel Jetstream.
+Jetstream Cashier Billing Portal is a simple Spark alternative written for Laravel Jetstream, with the super-power of tracking plan quotas, like seats or projects number on a per-plan basis.
 It comes with built-in stacks and design files for easy scaffolding.

 **Currently, only Inertia with Stripe are supported.
 For Livewire, any PR is welcomed!**